MicrosoftDocs/dynamics-365-fraud-protection/content/lists.md

 ---
 # Manage lists

+## Overview

-Custom lists provide you with a flexible way to upload and access organized data within Dynamics 365 Fraud Protection.
-You can create any number of custom lists containing data specific to your business needs.
-For example, you can create a list containing a set of email addresses, IP addresses, or product IDs.
-These lists can then be referenced within a rule (link) in order to help you execute your business logic and fraud strategy at scale.
+Lists provide you with a flexible way to upload and access organized data within Dynamics 365 Fraud Protection.
+You can reference any list in  a [rule](rules.md) in order to help you execute your business logic and fraud strategy at scale.
+The Lists page has two tabs separating the two types of Lists you can create: **Custom lists** and **Support lists**.

+## Custom lists

+Custom lists are created and defined by you.
+You can upload any number of custom lists and fill these lists with data specific to your business needs or fraud protection strategy.
+For example, you can create a list containing a set of email addresses, IP addresses, or product IDs, as well as additional values associated with each entry.
+For more information, see [Using lists](link to Using lists).

+## Support lists

+Support lists are system-configured lists of emails and payment instruments with a *safe*, *block*, or *watch* status, as well as an associated expiration date for each entry.
+While these lists can be viewed and downloaded from the Lists page, they can only be modified through the [Support page](risk-support.md).

 > [!NOTE]
-> Lists do not display in an INT environment.
+> You cannot view or create rules or lists in the INT environment.
+You must use the PROD environment to display the Account Protection page and work with rules and lists.

-## Use lists to execute business logic
+## Using lists

-Rules (link) are used to define custom logic in order to automate decisions in your business.
-You may reference any custom list within a rule.
-For example, you may create a list of email addresses which are considered to be risky based on past transactions, as well as a list for those which are considered to be safe
+[Rules](rules.md) are used to define custom logic in order to automate decisions in your business.
+You can reference any custom list in a rule.
+For example, you can create a list of email addresses which are considered to be risky based on past transactions, as well as a list for those which are considered to be safe

 |Risky email addresses |
 |--------------|